David Krämer: National team career

 Krämer played several international games at youth level.
 He played with the Austrian U16 national team in 2013, but later decided to play for the German national team.

 In December 2014 he made his debut with the German U18 national team, and he appeared with the team during the 2015 U18 European Championships, averaging 2.6 points, 0.9 rebounds and 0.5 assists per game.
 In 2016 he received his first call-up for the U20 team, and he later played during the 2017 FIBA U20 European Championship, recording averages of 12.3 points, 4.3 rebounds and 1.3 assists per game.

 In December 2018 he was called up to play for the German senior national team and made his debut in a FIBA World Cup qualifier against Estonia played on December 3, scoring 7 points in 15 minutes.

+On November 23, 2024, Krämer scored a career-high 43 points in an overtime loss against Sweden in the EuroBasket 2025 qualification.
+His performance was the second most points ever scored by a German national team player, trailing only Dirk Nowitzki's 47 points in the 2006 World Championship.